maelle/simplymaelle/content/post/2023-10-16-deferred-run/index.md

 ## Conclusion

 So, in summary, if you're running test code interactively to debug them, and this test code changed some things using [`withr::local_`](https://withr.r-lib.org/reference/with_.html) or other compatible `local_` functions, to get back your session back to its initial state without restarting R, run [`withr::deferred_run()`](https://withr.r-lib.org/reference/defer.html)!
-Thanks Jenny for the reminder.
+Thanks Jenny for the reminder!

 [^1]: [Test switches](https://blog.r-hub.io/2023/01/23/code-switch-escape-hatch-test/) are sooo handy.